 Although I received an amount of practical help from state run organisations immediately after my disability started, it was 4Sight Vision Support coming to Midhurst that gave me the professional, personal and caring help that I needed…For me it was a new lease of life, meeting so many other members and blind people, being encouraged to talk to other 4Sight Vision Support members about their condition and how they cope.
 I felt useful and among friends, which I craved so muchAnna

-With a credible 99 years of supporting visually impaired people in West Sussex, 4Sight Vision Support ask supporters and members for consideration of a ‘gift in your will’ to ensure that it is able to guarantee its provision of services and future for the increasing number of visually impaired people in West Sussex.
+With a credible 99 years of supporting visually impaired people in West Sussex, 4Sight Vision Support ask supporters and members for consideration of a ‘gift in your will’ to ensure that it is able to provide it’s services for future generations and the increasing number of visually impaired people in West Sussex.

 After providing for your loved ones, a gift, small or large, could help to transform and improve the quality of life of someone that is living with sight loss in West Sussex.

-If you would like to receive more information about leaving a gift in your Will to 4Sight Vision Support, or would like to discuss further, please contact Bev Tinson on firstname.lastname@example.org on 01243 838 009 .
+If you would like to receive more information about leaving a gift in your Will to 4Sight Vision Support, or would like to discuss further, please contact Chloe: chloe.neilson-hopkins@4Sight.org.uk or call 01243 838 008.

 All conversations will be treated with the strictest confidence.